-Southwest Airlines begins resuming flight operations after data issues grounded planes
+Southwest Airlines says it is 'resuming normal operations' after technical issues

 "Lining up to board now, apparently they are releasing the weather paperwork city by city.
 This was a 5:55pm departure, now 8:17pm out here," Martin told CNN.
 "Twenty-two flights showing on the board delayed or canceled."

-Jason Goran, another passenger who was traveling from San Diego, California, to Houston, said he sat on the plane for two hours due to the weather system outage.
+Jason Goran, another passenger who was traveling from San Diego, California, to Houston, said he sat on the plane for two hours because of the weather system outage.

 "@SouthwestAir captain said we can't take off because weather system for entire company is down?"
 Goran tweeted during the ordeal.